-Born in Santa Rosa, California, italic had an interest in art at a young age, ranging from drawing to playing several instruments and even video editing.
+Born in Santa Rosa, California and growing up in North Carolina, italic had an interest in art at a young age, ranging from drawing to playing several instruments and video editing.
 Yet it wasn’t until sophomore year of high school when he found his passion: writing.

 Beginning with spoken word poetry, italic quickly transferred his newfound skillset to rap due to his infatuation with the genre.
 In 2015, he released his first two mixtapes, Thoughts and Other Occurrencesand Most Likely To…, which have accrued 8,600 plays.